brokyo/seeker_ii/docs/roadmap.md

 ### Long List
+- [] Pulse playing lanes like we do in motif playback.
 - [] Review everything about generators.
 - [] Overdub stored in generations.
 Different visual treatment and undo option.
 - [] Screensaver lines should move at bpm.